Your guide to generating leads across multiple channels, including LinkedIn, cold email, and cold calls.

 We love automation, but there is a time and place for it.
-This is not one of those times.
+And this is not it.
 That comes in your later steps.
-In this part of your process you want to focus on creating real, human relationships.
+In this part of your process, you want to focus on creating real, human relationships.

 The formula you can use for success is: read the lead’s content + provide valuable and genuine comments.
 This will lead to some cool conversations and end up getting you some meetings booked in the process.

 To show you a real-life example of this, check out how our Head of Sales Nadja, knocked this out of the park:

 She left this comment on a post about how cold email is dead to show the author what they can do to improve their results.

 You can see from the engagement with her comment that it was some pretty good advice, and people kept following up.